Last updated 14/6/24

-Aside from the decision of choosing that you want an engineered timber floor in your home, could there be a more significant decision than choosing whether to float or direct stick your floor?
-We think not and we have a feeling this information won’t go unread.
+Aside from deciding that you want an engineered timber floor in your home, could there be a more significant decision than choosing whether to float or direct-stick your floor?
+We think not.

-There are positive and negative implications associated with direct sticking and floating floors (usual bias to the writer’s preference), and we felt it necessary to write a comprehensive blog on this hot topic which weighs fairly both sides of the argument.
-Later on, we also include a third option for solid timber flooring insulation.
+Direct sticking and floating engineered floors have both positive and negative implications, often biased toward the writer’s preference.
+We felt it necessary to write a comprehensive blog on this hot topic that weighs fairly on both sides.
+We also added some conditional considerations mainly around DIY.
+Later, we also include a third option for solid timber flooring insulation.

 So what’s to consider, we hear you ask?

-Well, in general terms, we feel the two overarching points are:
+Well, in general terms, we feel the three overarching points are:

 • One method is final and permanent & one is adaptable for change and more DIY-friendly